 2. Set priorities around the emails you do receive, how they should be handled, and

-by whom.
 Generally, emails come from four types of senders:

 - Support: contractors, subcontractors, employees, vendors, etc.

 - Existing or previous clients